-9. Grievances Related to This Article
+11. Grievances Related to This Article

-- 9.1.
-The procedures set forth in this Article shall govern grievances, including any arbitration, related to denial of tenure, denial of promotion, or non-renewal of appointment of BUFMs. - 9.2.
-In grievances related to denial of tenure, denial of promotion of tenure-track faculty and non-tenure-track faculty, or non-renewal of appointment for tenure-track faculty and non-tenure track faculty, the arbitrator shall consider all procedural errors or claims that the decisions made were arbitrary and capricious and determine if, in their totality, they constitute substantive prejudice to the candidate. - 9.3.
+- 11.1.
+The procedures set forth in this Article shall govern grievances, including any arbitration, related to denial of tenure, denial of promotion, or non-renewal of appointment of BUFMs. - 11.2.
+In grievances related to denial of tenure, denial of promotion of tenure-track faculty and qualified-rank faculty, or non-renewal of appointment for tenure-track faculty and qualified-rank faculty, the arbitrator shall consider all procedural errors or claims that the decisions made were arbitrary and capricious and determine if, in their totality, they constitute substantive prejudice to the candidate. - 11.3.
 The arbitrator's authority to form an award shall be confined to (a) identifying the error; and (b) remanding the matter back to the University for further consideration from the point in the process where the identified error occurred.
-The arbitrator shall remand the tenure, promotion, or non-renewal decision being grieved to the point of initial error with directions as to which of the existing procedures in the Agreement or in applicable college or department/school bylaws are to be followed. - 9.4.
-The arbitrator does not have the authority to award tenure, promotion, or renewal of appointment to a BUFM. - 9.5.
+The arbitrator shall remand the tenure, promotion, or non-renewal decision being grieved to the point of initial error with directions as to which of the existing procedures in the Agreement or in applicable college or department/school bylaws are to be followed. - 11.4.
+The arbitrator does not have the authority to award tenure, promotion, or renewal of appointment to a BUFM. - 11.5.
 At each level where a tenure or promotion case is remanded and/or subsequently reviewed, individuals and committees shall consider, on an expedited basis, any advice and recommendations made by the arbitrator.